June Foray: Personal life

 Foray married Bernard Barondess in 1941.
 The marriage ended in divorce.
 She met Hobart Donovan while appearing on The Buster Brown Program on radio.
 He was the show's main writer and had also written The Buster Brown comic book.
 Foray and Donovan were married from 1955 until Donovan's death in 1976.
 She had no children by either marriage.

 In 1973, Foray was an organizer of a meat boycott in response to President Nixon's freezing of meat (and other) prices.
-As a result of this, Foray was included in the Master list of Nixon's political opponents, commonly known as Nixon's Enemies List.
+As a result of this, Foray was included in the master list of Nixon's political opponents, commonly known as Nixon's Enemies List.

 Death

-Foray died at a hospital in Los Angeles, California, on July 26, 2017, at the age of 99.
+Foray died of a cardiac arrest at a hospital in Los Angeles, California, on July 26, 2017, at the age of 99.
 She had been in declining health since an automobile accident in 2015.